 Furthermore, the emotional strain of BPD may become so great that the person living with it resorts to dangerous or self-harming behaviors, such as cutting oneself.

 Nearly 75% of all people diagnosed with BPD are women.
 Recent studies, however, suggest that men may be correspondingly affected by BPD but are often misdiagnosed with another condition such as depression or post-traumatic stress disorder.

 Individuals with borderline personality disorder tend to experience wide mood swings and exhibit insecurity and instability.
-Key signs and symptoms may include:

 - Desperate efforts to avoid abandonment by friends and family.